wp-plugins/simple-flickr-photostream-widget/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Fixing bug introduced in 1.3.4 where the widget would always display 1 random picture.
+Noob error sorry...

 = 1.3.4 =
 * Added possibility to have 1 random picture out the 20 returned by flickr.
 In the dropdown for the number of pictures select "Random (1)".
 You will probably also want to disable caching with this option.